-Google has bought Aardvark to strengthen their questions and answers capabilities, something that Yahoo for instance did with Yahoo Answers long ago.
+Google bought Aardvark to strengthen the company's questions and answers capabilities, something that Yahoo has done for instance with Yahoo Answers long ago.

-Every Aardvark user has received an email about the acquisition in which the founders of the service state that everything will remain as is.
+All Aardvark users received emails about the acquisition in which the founders of the service state that everything will remain as is.
 The service will remain free and fully operational.

 One of the first changes is the addition of Aardvark to Google Labs.
 That’s not a bad thing as it will expose the service to a larger userbase.